Srishankar123/Portfolio/README.md

 VITE_EMAILJS_TEMPLATE_ID=your_template_id
 VITE_EMAILJS_REPLY_TEMPLATE_ID=your_reply_template_id
 VITE_EMAILJS_PUBLIC_KEY=your_public_key
-🔹 Run the Dev Server
+🔹 Run the Development Server
 bash
 Copy
 Edit
 npm run dev
-🌐 Deployment
+### 🌐 Deployment
-This site is deployed using Netlify.
-To deploy your own copy:
+This portfolio is deployed using Netlify.
+To deploy your own version:

-Push code to GitHub.
+Push your code to GitHub.

-Set up a new Netlify site connected to this repo.

-Add the same environment variables under:
+Connect your repository to Netlify.

+In Netlify, go to:

+mathematica
+Copy
+Edit
-Site settings → Build & deploy → Environment
+Site Settings → Build & deploy → Environment
+Add the same environment variables used in .env.

-📄 License
+### 📄 License
 This project is for personal and educational use.
-Feel free to fork, adapt, and use—just leave credit in the README.
+You're welcome to fork, customize, and use it with credit.

-📬 Get in Touch
+📬 Contact
-Thanks for stopping by!
+Thanks for visiting my portfolio!

+🔗 Portfolio

-🔗 LinkedIn
+💼 LinkedIn

 💻 GitHub

 📧 srishankarloknath@gmail.com

-I’d love to connect, collaborate, or help out—drop me a line! 😊
+Looking forward to connecting! 😊

 yaml
 Copy